ffdo/ffdo-ansible/README.md

 ### First steps

+**Important**
+On Debian wheezy we need to install a new kernel from wheezy-backports.
+For this a reboot is necessary and executed via an ansible handler.
+Unfortunately this breaks the `kitchen test` run.
+You can do do `kitchen setup && kitchen verify && kitchen destroy` instead.
+It does the same as `kitchen test` but doesn't break because of the reboot.

 After you installed all necessary tools and gems you change in the checked out directory of this project and simply type `kitchen test`.
 This will create multiple virtual machines execute the ansible roles and test everything via serverspec.
 After all tests are successfull the machines are destroyed again.